Michael-Schwartz-is/pitbullApp/Plan.md

 2. create basic API endpoints(login, signup, session booking)
 3. Middleware for Auth (users and roles) + testing
 4. integrating with the front end

+-- schedule - Lesson names and dates
+-- sessions - bookings of users to secheduled sessions -- users - user profile